Sebastian-Inaba/INABA-Log/PLAN.md

 - Make SVG'S in to components
 - make a loading component
 - Fix so user info doesn't unmount on leaving admin area
+- Add so img and pdf create a unique name string with random number and date